 We need to go beyond the everyday roles that we’ve been assigned, in order to access a deeper, meaningful and more profound realm of existence that’s timeless, mystical and full of purpose.
 According to Robert Hopcke, who wrote the book, A Guided Tour of the Collected Works of C. G. Jung, we can develop psychologically when we allow our archetypes to enter our conscious awareness.

 Hopcke goes on to say that we should cultivate a relationship between our two levels of existence: the everyday personal and the archetypal collective.
 We can draw insight, comfort and strength when we can relate to myths, stories and folklore because they can provide a kind of map to navigate and get a deeper understanding of the themes in our lives.
-It can also activate our intuitive and creative abilities.

 Even though archetypes are ancient and universal patterns that seem impersonal, we can personalize them by identifying them in our individual psyches.
 Instead of viewing them as passive entities floating around in your consciousness, you can see them as inner allies and intimate companions that alert you about opportunities, while also warning you when you’re in danger of falling into destructive behavior.

-- Find out how each archetype can help you: Every archetype has its own range of super powers, which you can access more easily than others who don’t have those archetypes.
+3. Find out how each archetypes types can help you: Every archetype has its own range of super powers, which you can access more easily than others who don’t have those archetypes.
 For example, the clown/jester’s gift is their sense of humor and their zest for life.
 They can use their effervescent energy to remind people to lighten up and live in the moment.
-They can also channel their strengths into a professional career path such as standup comedy, acting or hosting events.
+They can also channel their strengths into a professional career path such as stand-up comedy, acting or hosting events.
 Some examples of jesters in fiction are C-3PO in Star Wars, Pippin and Merry in The Lord of the Rings, and Timon and Pumbaa in The Lion King.
 In real life, there’s Robin Williams, Jerry Seinfeld, Jim Carrey, Eddie Murphy and Charlie Chaplin.

 All my best on your journey,